LAGS: Low-Altitude Gaussian Splatting with Groupwise Heterogeneous Graph Learning: Groupwise LAGS Transmission

 \section{Groupwise LAGS Transmission}

-The major issue in LAGS systems is that the data volume of $\mathcal{D}_{k}$ can be large, e.g., in the range of gigabytes or more.
-Observing that a significant portion of $\mathcal{D}_{k}$ is of limited value to $\mathcal{S}$, we propose a groupwise LAGS transmission strategy, which partitions $\mathcal{D}_{k}$ into $I_{k}$ groups $\{\mathcal{D}_{ki}\}_{i=1}^{I_k}$ based on viewpoint clustering and only transmits a subset of $\mathcal{D}_{k}$.
+The major issue in LAGS systems is that the data volume of $\mathcal{D}_{k}$ can be large, e.g., in the range of Gigabytes or more.
+Observing that a significant portion of $\mathcal{D}_{k}$ is of limited value to $\mathcal{S}$, we propose a groupwise LAGS transmission strategy, which partitions $\mathcal{D}_{k}$ into $I_{k}$ groups $\{\mathcal{D}_{ki}\}_{i=1}^{I_k}$ based on viewpoint {grouping} and only transmits a subset of $\mathcal{D}_{k}$.
 As such, the communication overhead is significantly reduced.
+The overall of our proposed groupwise transmission is illustrated in Fig.~\ref{fig:VisualGroupwise}.

 The groupwise strategy hinges on selecting groups that simultaneously maximize reconstruction quality and communication efficiency.
 Let $\mathbf{x}\in\{0,1\}^{\hat{I}}$ denote the group selection vector, where $x_{ki}=1$ indicates that group $\mathcal{D}_{ki}$ is scheduled for upload, and $\hat{I}=\sum_{k=1}^{K}I_{k}$ is the total number of groups.
 The transmission of selected groups must be completed within a time budget $T$, i.e., $R_{k}^{-1}(\sum_{i=1}^{I_{k}}x_{ki}Q_{ki}) \leq T$, where $Q_{ki}$ (in bits) is the data volume of group $\mathcal{D}_{ki}$.